rafaaasenter/Webcam-Remota-Universal/replit.md

 ## Overview

-This is a real-time webcam streaming system that allows Android devices to function as professional webcams for desktop computers.
-The system consists of a web-based application with separate interfaces for mobile devices (acting as webcam sources) and desktop computers (acting as video receivers).
-It uses WebRTC for peer-to-peer video streaming and Socket.IO for real-time communication and device discovery over local networks.
+This is a comprehensive native application system that transforms Android devices into professional webcams for Windows computers.
+The system consists of two native applications: an Android app (.apk) built with Kotlin that captures and transmits video/audio from the device's camera and microphone, and a Windows program (.exe) built with Python/PyQt5 that receives and displays the stream.
+Both applications are completely in Portuguese and communicate via Wi-Fi or USB connection.

-The application enables high-quality video streaming with features like camera switching, flash control, zoom functionality, video recording, and quality adjustments.
-It's designed to work seamlessly across Wi-Fi networks without requiring external tools or third-party applications.
+The system enables high-quality real-time streaming with advanced features including security encryption, multi-device support, session recording/playback, remote camera controls, quality adjustments, and professional streaming capabilities.
+It's designed to work seamlessly across local networks without requiring external tools or web browsers.

 ## User Preferences